Effort = Effort

 If you've ever been in a room where someone asks a development team "how much time do you need for this?", you know what happens next.
 The room gets quiet.
 Someone says "it depends."
 Someone else throws out a number that sounds reasonable but has no basis in reality.
 And the manager writes it down as a commitment.
 Even worse: the same question asked on another day, with another half of the team, would produce a completely different answer.

 That's not planning.
-That's politics with a deadline.
-How many times has anyone actually delivered quality on a timeline that was set with zero understanding of the real effort involved?
+That's a system where the output has no connection to the input.
+How many times has anyone actually delivered quality on a timeline that was set without understanding the real effort involved?

 Complex products, the ones that matter today, the ones that touch multiple systems, teams, and architectures, don't fit into a spreadsheet cell.
 You can't estimate your way out of complexity.
 And yet, every organization I've walked into tries exactly that: squeeze an uncertain, interconnected, multi-team effort into a neat quarterly plan.
 Then act surprised when it falls apart by week three.
 Or doesn't deliver three years down the road.